-- Had an execution date of less than or equal to 10 Banking Business Days before the Recall - Had been wrongly executed for one of the reasons listed below: - Duplicate sending - Technical problems resulting in an erroneous SCT Inst Transaction - Fraudulent originated SCT Inst Instruction
+- Had an execution date of less than or equal to 10 Banking Business Days before the Recall; - Had been wrongly executed for one of the reasons listed below: - Duplicate sending; - Technical problems resulting in an erroneous SCT Inst Transaction; - Fraudulent originated SCT Inst Instruction.

-The path used for initiating the Recall should be through the same parties in the Interbank Space used for the initial SCT Inst Transaction.
+The path used for initiating the SCT Inst Recall should be identical to the one used for the initial SCT Inst Transaction.

-The Originator Bank has to send out the SCT Inst Recall within the period of 10 Banking Business Days following the execution date of the SCT Inst Transaction.
+The Originator Bank must send out the SCT Inst Recall within the period of 10 Banking Business Days following the execution date of the SCT Inst Transaction.

-- CT-02.01R The Originator Bank can reject the request of the Originator to make a Recall when it judges that the initial SCT Inst Transaction is not the subject of one of the foregoing reasons. - CT-02.02 The parties in the Interbank Space transmit Instantly the SCT Inst Recall to the Beneficiary Bank - CT-02.03 The Beneficiary Bank must always handle the SCT Inst Recall and must provide a positive or negative answer within 10 Banking Business Days following the receipt of the SCT Inst Recall from the Originator Bank.
+- CT-02.01R The Originator Bank can reject the request of the Originator to make a Recall when it judges that the initial SCT Inst Transaction is not the subject of one of the foregoing reasons or if this request was submitted more than 10 Banking Business Days after the execution date of the initial SCT Inst Transaction. - CT-02.02 The parties in the Interbank Space transmit Instantly the SCT Inst Recall to the Beneficiary Bank. - CT-02.03 The Beneficiary Bank must always handle the SCT Inst Recall and must provide a positive or negative answer within 15 Banking Business Days following the receipt of the SCT Inst Recall from the Originator Bank.